Mental wellbeing during menopause: Finding help when you need it

 We hear a lot about the changes to our bodies during perimenopause and menopause, but menopause can have a big impact on our mental wellbeing, too.
-In fact, one study found that women are two to four times more likely to have a major depressive episode during perimenopause or shortly after menopause compared to other times in their lives.
+In fact, studies demonstrate that women are two times more likely to have depressive symptoms during perimenopause compared to before perimenopause.
 Women with a history of depression, including postpartum depression, have the highest risk.

 So why this big jump in depression?
 Researchers aren’t completely sure.
-But studies suggest that estrogen is beneficial for our moods, so our bodies’ decreasing estrogen levels may play a major role.
+Studies suggest that decreasing estrogen levels may play a major role in its interaction with serotonin and other neurotransmitters, which contribute to mood regulation.

 The physical symptoms around menopause, such as hot flashes that make it hard to get enough sleep, can cause women to feel irritable and anxious as well.
 On top of that, many women face significant life changes around the time of menopause — for example, children may be getting ready to leave home while aging parents need more care.